hashicorp/terraform-provider-azurerm/website/docs/r/network_ddos_protection_plan.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the DDoS Protection Plan.
+* `name` - (Required) Specifies the name of the Network DDoS Protection Plan.
 Changing this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.